 The 11 Most Beautiful Towns in Tuscany

 Tuscany is a region of Italy that needs no introduction.
-Famous for its wine, culture and scenery, it’s one of the most-visited areas of Italy that has been inspiring artists and writers with its stunning natural beauty for centuries.
+Famous for its wine, culture and scenery, it’s one of the most-visited areas of Italy and has inspired artists and writers with its stunning, natural beauty for centuries.

-As well as busy cities like Florence and Siena, there are hundreds of little towns and villages scattered around the hills that are full of historic charm, unforgettable local cooking and jaw-dropping Tuscan views.
-One of the best ways to see the region’s authentic self is to visit its classic hilltop towns and medieval hamlets, many of which are famed as some of the most beautiful places in Italy.
+Besides busy cities like Florence and Siena, there are hundreds of little towns and villages scattered around the hills that are full of historic charm, unforgettable local cooking and jaw-dropping Tuscan views.
+One of the best ways to see the region’s authentic charm is to visit its classic hilltop towns and medieval hamlets, which are among some of the most beautiful places in Italy.

-To help you decide which Tuscan towns to visit on your next trip to Italy, here are 11 of the most beautiful places to visit in Tuscany.
+To help you decide which Tuscan towns to visit on your next trip to Italy, here is our guide to 11 of the most beautiful places to visit in Tuscany.

-Montepulciano is one of the best hill towns in Tuscany for its beautiful views, and is also one of the most famous towns in the whole region.
-This is because of the red grape variety named after the town that is used to make the award-winning Montepulciano wine which is known for its rich and full-bodied flavour.
+Montepulciano boasts beautiful views and is also one of the most famous towns in the whole region.
+Its notoriety comes from the local varietal of grape named used to make the award-winning Montepulciano wine, known for its rich and full-bodied flavor.

-The journey up to Montepulciano passes what is also considered to be some of the most beautiful scenery in Tuscany, so this is a destination that should be firmly at the top of your list if you’re looking for unforgettable views.
+The journey up to Montepulciano features some of the most beautiful scenery in Tuscany, so this is a destination that should be firmly at the top of your list if you’re looking for unforgettable views.
 With its mix of architectural styles and gorgeous surrounding landscape, it’s a quintessential Tuscan town.

 One of the most beautiful small towns in Tuscany is San Gimignano, found close to the city of Siena in the centre of the region.
 With medieval walls surrounding the settlement and forests and fields outside of this, it’s a historic location that has a charming and ageless beauty.